matiasconsiglio/project-4/README.md

 ## Dependencies, frameworks, languages and django packages used

 - Code Institute template used for ability to deploy the program correctly in Heroku.
-- HTML and Bootsrap, CSS, DJANGO, PYTHON, Javascript and Jquery.
+- HTML and Bootstrap, CSS, DJANGO, PYTHON, Javascript and Jquery.
 - Config Vars: Key = PORT, value = 8000 improve compatibility with various Python libraries in heroku.
 - Gunicorn for heroku server, Crispy forms for comments section, Allauth for user registration and Login/Loggout, Summernote for admin text editor for the events content, Psycopg2 connect PostgreSQL with Python, Cloudinary for saving media in the cloud.
 Dj_database_url for DATABASE_URL environment variable to configure your Django application.
 - Git for coding commit and pushing to Github, Github for project code repository store, Heroku python deployment to web, PostgreSQL database.